-NZ mulls security for sports teams after mosque shooting
+NZ to review security for sports teams after mosque shooting

-WELLINGTON, New Zealand (AP) — On a normal test match morning Hagley Oval in Christchurch would have been a hive of activity.
+On a regular test match morning Hagley Oval in Christchurch would be a hive of activity.

-Mowers would be sweeping the broad, green outfield, ground staff making the last, finicky touches to the test match pitch, players going through warmups, reporters and others huddling and discussing prospects for the day.
+Mowers would be sweeping the broad, green outfield, ground staff making the last, finicky touches to the test match pitch, cricket players going through warmups, pundits huddling and discussing prospects for the day.

-But on Saturday morning, the tree-lined oval near the center of Christchurch city was a desolate reminder of the tragic events of a day before.
+But Saturday morning, the tree-lined oval near the center of Christchurch was a desolate reminder of the tragic events of the previous day.
 The stadium and the usual bustling boulevards that surround it were deserted as police urged people to stay indoors.
+The cricket test between New Zealand and Bangladesh was canceled.

-At 1:45 p.m. on Friday afternoon, a gunman dressed in black, military style clothing opened fire on worshipers gathered for afternoon prayers at the Al Noor Mosque, only 10 minutes walk from the stadium.
+On Friday afternoon, a gunman dressed in black, military style clothing opened fire on worshippers gathered for afternoon prayers at the Al Noor Mosque, only a 10-minute walk from the stadium.

 Most Read Nation & World Stories